TechWizTime/moonlight-retropie/README.md

 wget https://techwiztime.com/moonlight.sh  --no-check
 ```
 ## Acknowledgements
-etgrieco - Thanks for fixing the script when the mapping broke!
+@etgrieco - Thanks for fixing the script when the mapping broke!

 ## Other Information